-That’s why they’ve engineered in a way that makes it intuitive to identify the total “search query” for a specific phrase & then start creating content revolving the keywords that you’ve initially did research on.
+That’s why they’ve engineered in a way that makes it intuitive to identify the total “search query” for a specific phrase & then start creating content revolving the keywords that you’ve initially done research on.

 Bear in mind, that Google’s keyword research tool works for Google’s search engine platform.

 We believe it’s not integrated with other search engine platforms, perhaps you could try the several keyword research tools that we’ve mentioned above to conduct keyword research prior to marketing on search engine platforms apart from Google.